 The Impact of Culture on Industrial Design: A Local Perspective

-Every so often, we come across stories and case studies of how successful products failed when entering a new market or country.
+Every so often, we come across stories and case studies of how successful products failed when entering a new market or country - possibly a problem of cultural influences on design.
 McDonald’s is a leader in global expansion, but it holds only half as much market share in China as KFC does.
 The reason?
 McDonald’s refused to adapt to the local Chinese market in which burgers were alien but fried chicken was more familiar.

 Coca Cola’s “Share a Coke” marketing campaign identified and printed the top 150 popular names of the local country on cans and bottles to attract new customers.
 This campaign was mostly successful but landed Coca Cola in hot soup when the campaign was launched in Israel, where people’s names, cultural identities, religions and ethnicities are tightly woven.
 The company faced accusations of not printing any Arabic name among the popular Israeli names.